Thefolle/ThesisFragility/RestylingMethodsAnalysis.md

 Although the task does not functionally affect test cases, given the definition of fragility defined within the scope of this research, developers devote some effort to write such utility methods.

-The task is performed in 5 test cases out of the 66 total test cases (7.5%).
+The task is performed in 5 test cases out of the 66 total maintained test cases (7.5%).
+The most relevant test case (94% of the restyle modifications) has been entirely re-ported to a corrected API of the testing tool.
+Mapping the whole existing tool API is famous to be a tedious task, which partially justifies why it is delivered so rarely.
+The remaining 4 test cases have got instead spurious mappings.
 In average there are ceil(245 / 66) = 4 restyling modifications per test case, during its whole lifetime.

 What encourages developers to write such functions comprises clearness, readability or convenience: